ArdWang/NEWCONCEPTENGLISH2/README.md

 The writer read an article on smoking and smoked his last cigarette.
 He did not smoke for a whole week and his wife suffered terribly because of her husband's bad temper and large appetite.
 Whenever his friends offered him cigarettes they were amused because he would produced a packet of sweets from his pocket.
 However at a party he accepted a cigarette from a friend.
 Now thing's have returned to normal.

+#### Lesson 79 By air

+The plane took off and flew low over the city.
+When it was slowing gaining height, it suddenly, had to return to the airport.
+Meanwhile the passengers were told to keep calm.
+After they had disembarked, they learnt that there was a very important person on board.
+Someone had told the police that a bomb had been planted on the plane, but though it was searched, nothing was found, Five hours later, it took off again.